-A study conducted by economists at the University of Warwick found that happiness led to a 12 percent.spike in productivity, while unhappy workers were 10 percent less productive.
+No wonder Arianna Huffington has described corporate culture as "a company's immune system."
+"Ultimately," she says, "your health depends on your immune system."
+Here are four ways a healthy company culture boosts morale and productivity.
+It makes employees happy A study conducted by economists at the University of Warwick found that happiness led to a 12 percent spike in productivity, while unhappy workers were 10 percent less productive.
 As the research team states, "We find that human happiness has large and positive causal effects on productivity.
 Positive emotions appear to invigorate human beings."
 If you have employees who dread coming into work and are spending more time looking at the clock than working, how productive do you really think they are?
 What's more, happier employees tend to work better with others, solve problems instead of complain about them and make fewer mistakes.
 They also have more energy and motivation, which helps them learn faster and make better decisions.
-Related: The Difference Between Work Friends and Real Friends It promotes collaboration and stronger relationships.
-A healthy and positive company culture encourages your teammates to get to know one another.
+Related: Wasted Employee Time Adds Up: Here's How To Fix It It promotes collaboration and stronger relationships A healthy and positive company culture encourages your teammates to get to know one another.
 That friendly chatter eventually leads people to feel comfortable enough to share advice, opinions and ideas.
 When there's a large project looming, your team members will be able to work together faster and more efficiently because they know how to communicate.
-More importantly, this leads to your team building friendships -- which has been found to increase productivity and engagement.
-"People are more creative and productive when they experience more positive inner work life, including more positive emotions, stronger motivation toward the work itself and more positive perceptions of the organization," says Harvard Business School Professor Teresa Amabile, who co-authored "The Progress Principle."
-It inspires creativity.

-Let's say that an employee or colleague comes to you with a suggestion.
+More importantly, this leads to your team building friendships - which has been found to increase productivity and engagement.
+"People are more creative and productive when they experience more positive inner work life, including more positive emotions, stronger motivation toward the work itself and more positive perceptions of the organisation," says Harvard Business School Professor Teresa Amabile, who co-authored "The Progress Principle."
+It inspires creativity Let's say that an employee or colleague comes to you with a suggestion.
 If you immediately dismiss her idea, do you think she'll come to you the next time she has an "aha" moment?
 Healthy company cultures encourage people to be creative through brainstorming sessions and new responsibilities.
 This not only gives them a chance to be heard, but it also helps them look for unique ways to solve problems.
-Related: 7 Hilarious Videos That Make Fun of Office Culture It influences individual mindsets.

-Company culture also affects how each team member views his or her individual performance.
+It influences individual mindsets Company culture also affects how each team member views his or her individual performance.
 It shouldn't comes as a surprise, then, that healthy cultures foster more high-performing team members.
 Aaron Schmookler, leadership coach and co-founder of TheYesWorks, a training and team-building organization, calls this positive peer pressure.
 "Why do aspiring Olympians train with other aspiring Olympians?" he asks.
 "In part, they want the high-performance drive to rub off on them if they don't have as much of it as they wish."
 According to Schmookler, even when someone already has a high-performance mindset, she'll want to keep it and deepen it so she can keep pushing forward.
 Being surrounded by others pushing for greatness makes the hard work feel easy.
 Schmookler also says the opposite is true.